frontenddogma/css-optimization-basics/manuscript/overview.md

 We typically want to reference one style sheet that includes all styles, though there are cases of high complexity where a modular approach leads to better performance.

-(We cannot be absolved from thinking and making decisions about our particular projects.)
+(We cannot be absolved from thinking and making decisions about our projects.)

 (Exceptions prove the rule.)

 We regularly review our CSS, both pre-production and in production.

-We are professionals and we aim for quality work.
+We are professionals.

 As professionals, we feel responsible, we hold ourselves accountable, and we set high ethical standards for ourselves.